suren-m/cw/labs/02_kubernetes/02_pods.md

         * kind
         * labels
         * spec
         * restart-policy

+    * **Bonus**: Like to see the pod as it gets created / updated?
+Just setup a `watcher`
+        * Open a second terminal / pane and then run `kubectl get pods -w`.
+        * You can now see the stages your new pod goes through in this pane / terminal.
+        * You can always do a `ctrl + c` to exit the `watcher`

 2. Create a pod from the manifest file using `kubectl apply`.

+    * Create the pod from your main terminal / pane.

       ```bash
       kubectl apply -f web2-pod.yaml -n <your-namespace>